-F. Money Market Fund Investments and Yield
+E. Money Market Fund Investments and Yield

 Rising interest rates could cause the value of the Fund's investments and therefore its share price as well - to decline.
 A rising interest rate environment may cause investors to move out of fixed-income securities and related markets on a large scale, which could adversely affect the price and liquidity of such securities and could also result in increased redemptions from the Fund.
 Increased redemptions from the Fund may force the Fund to sell investments at a time when it is not advantageous to do so, which could result in losses.
 Recently, there have been signs of inflationary price movements.
 As such, fixed-income and related markets may experience heightened levels of interest rate volatility and liquidity risk.
 A sharp rise in interest rates could cause the value of the Fund's investments to decline and impair the Fund's ability to maintain a stable \$1.00 share price.
-Conversely, any decline in interest rates is likely to cause the Fund's yield to decline, and during periods of unusually low interest rates, the Fund's yield may approach or fall below zero.
-A low interest rate environment may prevent the Fund from providing a positive yield or paying Fund expenses out of current income and, at times, could impair the Fund's ability to maintain a stable \$1.00 share price.
-Over time, the total return of a money market fund may not keep pace with inflation. which could result in a net loss of purchasing power for long-term investors.
+Conversely, any decline in interest rates is likely to cause the Fund's yield to decline, and during periods of unusually low or negative interest rates, the Fund's yield may approach or fall below zero.
+A low or negative interest rate environment may prevent the Fund from providing a positive yield or paying Fund expenses out of current income and, at times, could impair the Fund's ability to maintain a stable \$1.00 share price.
+Over time, the total return of a money market fund may not keep pace with inflation, which could result in a net loss of purchasing power for long-term investors.
 Interest rates can change in response to the supply and demand for credit, government and/or central bank monetary policy and action, inflation rates, and other factors.
 Recent and potential future changes in monetary policy made by central banks or governments are likely to affect the level of interest rates.
 Changing interest rates may have unpredictable effects on markets, may result in heightened market volatility and potential illiquidity and may detract from Fund performance to the extent the Fund is exposed to such interest rates and/or volatility.
 Money market funds try to minimize interest rate risk by purchasing short-term securities.
-If there is an insufficient supply of U.S. government securities to meet investor demand, it could result in lower yields on such securities and increase interest rate risk for the fund.